Vusi Tshabalala: Member of the Provincial Legislature: 2019–present

-Tshabalala was elected to the North West Provincial Legislature in the 2019 general election, ranked sixth on the ANC's provincial party list.
+Tshabalala was elected to the free state Provincial Legislature in the 2019 general election, ranked sixth on the ANC's provincial party list.
 The ANC named him as Majority Chief Whip in the legislature and additionally as Chairperson of its Committee on Public Accounts and Finance.
 The opposition Democratic Alliance opposed his appointment to the latter position, arguing that he had presided over corruption and financial maladministration in the Maluti-a-Phofung municipality.

 In October 2021, the ANC suspended Tshabalala from his party and legislative offices, pending internal disciplinary proceedings.
 He was accused of – but denied – supporting independent candidates during the 2021 local government elections.
 After his disciplinary hearing was held on 10–11 May 2022, the ANC's provincial disciplinary committee ruled that the charges relied on inadmissible hearsay evidence.
 He was acquitted and reinstated to his party membership and legislative activity, but he was not reinstated as Chief Whip; Thabo Meeko, who had been appointed after his suspension, remained in that office.

 Following his reinstatement, Tshabalala launched a campaign to be elected Provincial Chairperson of the Free State ANC.
 However, when the provincial party's local branches nominated their preferred candidates, Tshabalala did not perform well: he was nominated by only six branches, compared with the 59 nominations for Mxolisi Dukwana, 37 nominations for Sisi Ntombela, and 15 nominations for Thabo Manyoni.
 Tshabalala ultimately stood for the position of Provincial Treasurer instead, but when the conference was held in January 2023 he lost in a vote to Mathabo Leeto, who received 346 votes to Tshabalala's 304.